htc-class/homework-site/src/markdown-pages/year-3/week-24.md

   **category id**_ for each card.
 We'll use this later in the web app.
 Modify your types and tests as needed.
 - Commit your work.
+- Create a **new migration** that adds a **user_id** foreign key to the `categories` table:
+  - You can model it off of the migration that added a user id to the `cards` table, in that you can do it two parts: first supplying a default of the admin user supplied by your `.env` file, and second, by removing the default.
+  - make sure your down works (you'll need to drop the foreign key relation before you can drop the column using syntax like:
+    `ALTER TABLE some_table DROP FOREIGN KEY fk_relation_name`)
+  - check all your route responder and database functions that have to do with editing/inserting a category, they will all now have to take and return a **user id** as well.
+Take a few minutes to carefully think this through and make the required adjustments.
+- Commit your work.
 - Create a `GET /categories` route that returns _all the categories_ that belong to the user, with these stipulations:
   - it should be protected using the middleware you created in the last